 DIGITAL Drag and Drop Composition Activities

 Take a look at these Farm Animal Drag & Drop Templates using ICONS.
 Iconic notation allows even early elementary children to be successful in creating their own music.
 If your students are ready to use STANDARD MUSIC NOTATION, a standard set is available as well.

 The various forms that composition templates may take are limitless.
 I LOVE using my duplo-style rhythm blocks, but, I never had enough blocks for my entire classroom.
 So, I created these DIGITAL Drag & Drop Rhythm Blocks sets.

-This bundle includes a series of four separate DIFFERENTIATED composition sets using different rhythms.
-And, each resource includes four separate compositions focusing on different elements of music.
+This composition bundle includes a series of four separate DIFFERENTIATED sets using different rhythms.
+Each resource includes four separate compositions focusing on different elements of music.